realDestroyer/org-vscode/README.md

 ## Requirements

-Make sure you save your files with the .vsorg extension.
+Make sure you save your files with the .org extension.

 ## 🔑 Keyboard Shortcuts